 Some Other States Abolished the Executor vs Administrator Distinction

 About 12 States did away with the Executor vs Administrator distinction and call everyone personal representative.
 But in New York, the distinction still exists, so it is important not to mix up those two terms when it comes to the person in charge of the estate.

 If you are trying to figure out the difference between executor and administrator of an estate, you likely require the services of a New York estate lawyer.
-I have been helping people deal with estates for more than a decade.
-My name is Albert Goodwin and I can be reached at (212) 233-1233 or firstname.lastname@example.org.
-I look forward to securing your estate for generations to come.
+We at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.

 Submit your review